-Lowry F. Kline, age 77, served as a director of Coca-Cola Enterprises, Inc. from April 2000 until April 2008, serving as Chairman from April 2002 until April 2008, and as Vice Chairman from April 2000 to April 2003.
-Mr. Kline served as Chief Executive Officer of Coca-Cola Enterprises, Inc. from April 2001 until January 2004 and from December 2005 to April 2006.
+Lowry F. Kline, age 78, served as a director of Coca-Cola Enterprises, Inc. from April 2000 until April 2008, serving as Chairman from April 2002 until April 2008, and as Vice Chairman from April 2000 to April 2003.
+Mr. Kline served as Chief Executive Officer of Coca-Cola Enterprises, Inc., from April 2001 until January 2004 and from December 2005 to April 2006.
 Prior to becoming Chief Executive Officer for Coca-Cola Enterprises, Inc., he held a number of positions with said company, including Chief Administrative Officer, Executive Vice President and General Counsel.
-Mr. Kline is a member of the Board of Directors of Jackson Furniture Industries, Inc., headquartered in Cleveland, Tennessee and is a former director of McKee Foods Corporation, headquartered in Collegedale, Tennessee.
-Mr. Kline is Chairman of the Company's Compensation Committee and a member of the Company's Audit Committee and a member of the Company's Executive Committee.
+Mr. Kline is a former director of Jackson Furniture Industries, Inc., headquartered in Cleveland, Tennessee and McKee Foods Corporation, headquartered in Collegedale, Tennessee.
+Mr. Kline is Chairman of the Company's Compensation Committee, a member of the Company's Audit Committee and a member of the Company's Executive Committee.
 He has been a director of the Company since 2004.

-Hilda S. Murray, age 63, is the Corporate Secretary and Executive Vice President of TPC Printing & Packaging, a specialty packaging and printing company in Chattanooga, TN.
+Hilda S. Murray, age 64, is the Corporate Secretary and Executive Vice President of TPC Printing & Packaging, a specialty packaging and printing company in Chattanooga, TN.
 She is also founder and President of Greener Planet, LLC, an environmental compliance consultant to the packaging and printing industry.
-Ms. Murray is a member of the Company's Audit Committee and the Company's Governance Committee.
-She has been a director of the Company since 2012.
+Ms. Murray has been a Director of the Company since 2012 and is a member of the Company's Audit Committee and is Chairman of the Company's Nominating and Corporate Governance Committee.

-Michael L. Owens, age 61, is Assistant Dean of Graduate Programs and Lecturer in the College of Business at the University of Tennessee at Chattanooga, Chattanooga, Tennessee.
+Michael L. Owens, age 62, is Assistant Dean of Graduate Programs and Lecturer in the College of Business at the University of Tennessee at Chattanooga, Chattanooga, Tennessee.
 Prior to joining the University of Tennessee at Chattanooga, Mr. Owens was President of Coverdell & Company, Atlanta, Georgia.
 Prior to joining Coverdell, he was Senior Vice President and Chief Operating Officer of Monumental Life Insurance Company.
-He has been a director of the Company since 2014 and is Chairman of the Company's Audit Committee.
+He has been a director of the Company since 2014 and is a member of the Company's Audit Committee.